 What is a Bank Lockbox Service and How is it Used for Payments

-What is a Lockbox?
+What is a lockbox?

 A lockbox is a safe holding location essentially rented by businesses to initiate the process of B2B payments.
-'Lockbox Service' is a utility offered by commercial banks geared to ease the ebb and flow of business transactions and used as a way to speed-up & simplify the collection and processing of account receivables.
+As a business payments processing tool, lockbox services are a utility offered by commercial banks geared to ease the ebb and flow of business transactions and as a way to speed up the collection and processing of account receivables.

 Once a bank receives a lockbox payment on behalf of a business, a bank representative will collect the total sums of money dropped off on a daily (or more frequent) basis from the box.
-Each payment and any remittance info that has been received are set to process.
+Each payment and any remittance info that has been received is set to process.

 Depending on the service level from the bank, daily reports and nightly backups can be applied as needed.

 Advantages of a Traditional Lockbox